elucherini/gh-actions-etl/README.md

 ### Compute limitations

 At the time of this writing, the [Free tier](https://docs.github.com/en/actions/using-github-hosted-runners/using-github-hosted-runners/about-github-hosted-runners#standard-github-hosted-runners-for-public-repositories) will get your public repo a 4-core Linux machine with 16 GB of RAM and 16 GB of SSD storage.
-The default GitHub-hosted runner does not allow you to run large-scale distributed workflows. [https://docs.github.com/en/actions/using-github-hosted-runners/using-larger-runners](Larger runners) are available at a cost.
+The default GitHub-hosted runner does not allow you to run large-scale distributed workflows.
+[Larger runners](https://docs.github.com/en/actions/using-github-hosted-runners/using-larger-runners) are available at a cost.
 Self-hosting compute is an option, too, but at that point you might want to consider alternatives.

 Keep in mind the [extra usage limits](https://docs.github.com/en/actions/administering-github-actions/usage-limits-billing-and-administration#usage-limits), too.